axinc-ai/ailia-models/pytorch-gan/README.md

 ## Note

-The generative networks presented and used here have been trained to generate anime faces and celebrity faces by the company AX Inc (in 2020).
+The generative networks presented and used here have been trained to generate anime faces and celebrity faces by the company ax Inc. (in 2020).

 The training was performed using the framework Pytorch-ZOO GAN.
 Software license agreement of Pytorch-Zoo GAN: see LICENSE file